james-stevens/powerdns-webui/example/README.md

 If any of these don't match what you want, just change the settings in `httpd.conf`.

-With this project installed as `/opt/websites/pdns/powerdns-webui`, run the following
+With this project cloned to `/opt/websites/pdns/powerdns-webui`, run the following

 ```
 $ sudo httpd -f /opt/websites/pdns/powerdns-webui/example/httpd.conf